lukadog/CarND-Vehicle-Detection/README.md

 ## Explain how (and identify where in your code) you extracted HOG features from the training images.
 Explain how you settled on your final choice of HOG parameters.

 Step 1.
 Load all of the car and non-car image paths from the provided dataset.
 The figure below shows 8 sample images for each class.
+This is done by `visualize_training_data` function.

 ![alt text][image1]